ConagherL/Secret-Server/Automation/Secret_Deactivation/README.md

 ## Invoke the Report

 Use the Invoke-Report function to invoke a specified report from the Secret Server.
-User must have permissions to utilize the report
+User must have role permissions to reports.

 ```powershell
 Invoke-Report